-16th International Conference on Marine Navigation and Safety of Sea Transportation TransNav 2025 Begins at GMU
+16th International Conference on Marine Navigation and Safety of Sea Transportation TransNav 2025 Comes to an End at GMU

-On 11 June 2025, the ceremonial opening of the International Conference on Marine Navigation and Safety of Sea Transportation TransNav 2025 took place at Gdynia Maritime University.
-The 16th TransNav Conference, organised by the Faculty of Navigation at Gdynia Maritime University and The Nautical Institute, was opened by the founder of the conference, HM The Rector of GMU, Professor Adam Weintrit:
+The Conference, organised by the Faculty of Navigation at Gdynia Maritime University and The Nautical Institute, was opened by its founder, HM The Rector of GMU, Professor Adam Weintrit:

 It is my pleasure to welcome you to TransNav 2025, the 16th International Conference on Marine Navigation and Safety of Sea Transportation, jointly organised by the Faculty of Navigation at Gdynia Maritime University and The Nautical Institute.
 Welcome to Gdynia.
 Welcome to Poland.
 Thank you all for coming.
 I believe that the 16th TransNav 2025 International Conference will serve as a good discussion platform for safety at sea, maritime security, and protection of the maritime environment.
 I wish you an enjoyable and productive visit to Gdynia.
 Special thanks to our partners, sponsors, volunteers and members of the Organising Committee for their hard work, especially Professor Tomasz Neumann, Executive Chair of the TransNav Conference and Dean of the Faculty of Navigation.